Distribution Center Cleaning Services:

 Zone scheduling and real-time coordination with the operations supervisor.
 The floor program is divided into zones that are cleaned in sequence during low-traffic windows, particularly shift changes when lanes are temporarily clear.
 High-traffic lanes cleaned during active operations require cones, a direct communication line between the cleaning team lead and the shift supervisor, and a protocol that halts cleaning when forklift traffic enters the zone.

 OSHA 1910.22 requires that walking and working surfaces in general industry be maintained in clean and dry condition and that slip hazards be addressed promptly.
-Documentation requirements in practice include inspection records with timestamps, spill response logs, chemical safety data sheets for all products used, and training records for cleaning personnel.
-Facilities that cannot produce this documentation during an OSHA inquiry are in a difficult position after a slip incident.
+OSHA 1910.178 governs powered industrial trucks and requires clean, clearly marked forklift travel lanes.
+Documentation requirements include inspection records with timestamps, spill response logs, chemical safety data sheets for all products, and training records for all cleaning personnel.
+Facilities that cannot produce this documentation during an OSHA inquiry face significant liability after a slip or forklift incident.

 Industrial warehouse floors require auto-scrubbers in the 1,200 to 2,000 pound range with scrub head pressure of 50 to 80 PSI to effectively cut through compacted soil.
 Commercial auto-scrubbers designed for office environments typically operate at 15 to 25 PSI, which is insufficient for industrial soil loads.
 Using the wrong machine on a warehouse floor produces a temporarily clean-looking surface that re-deposits contamination as it dries.